top of page

 • Jose Hernandez, Co-Founder, Inner Immersion

-Plenary Description: This inspiring plenary talk will introduce Inner Immersion as a transformative approach for both Tribal Justice participants and staff members.
-Jose Hernandez will share through an abbreviated experiential, interactive demonstration how this innovative modality can reinvigorate the spirit of Tribal Justice, offering hope, renewed purpose, and practical tools for creating lasting change in Indigenous communities.
-This plenary talk will leave attendees feeling refreshed, inspired, and equipped with new tools to make a profound difference in the lives of the people they serve.
+Plenary Description: This plenary will introduce Inner Immersion as a transformative approach for both Tribal Justice participants and staff members.
+The presenter will share through an abbreviated experiential, interactive demonstration how this innovative modality can reinvigorate the spirit of Tribal Justice, offering hope, renewed purpose, and practical tools for creating lasting change in Indigenous communities.
+This plenary will leave attendees feeling refreshed, inspired, and equipped with new tools to make a profound difference in the lives of the people they serve.
 By reconnecting with their own spiritual foundations and cultural wisdom, Tribal Justice staff can become even more effective catalysts for healing and transformation in their communities.

 9:45am – 10:00am